Cardinals use two pick-6s in first half to down Saints 42-34

+Murray’s message to his irate coach: ”Calm down, we’re good.
+We’re going to make it right.”

+Murray – and the Cardinals defense – made sure his prediction was true.

-GLENDALE, Ariz.
-(AP) — Marco Wilson and Isaiah Simmons scored touchdowns on two pick-6s late in the first half and used that stunning change in momentum to lift the Arizona Cardinals over the New Orleans Saints 42-34 on Thursday night.
+Marco Wilson and Isaiah Simmons scored touchdowns on two pick-6s late in the first half and used that stunning change in momentum to lift the Cardinals over the New Orleans Saints 42-34 on Thursday night.

 The Cardinals (3-4) snapped an eight-game home losing streak that was the franchise’s longest since 1958.